-WEEMA’s success is driven in Ethiopia by nearly 70 hard-working individuals and a strong team spirit from top to bottom.
+WEEMA’s success is driven in Ethiopia by over 80 hard-working individuals and a strong team spirit from top to bottom.
 The head office located in Addis Ababa has essential administrative and programmatic staff working in conjunction with field-based staff in rural project locations.

 Teddy has been WEEMA's country director since 2013 when WEEMA received its NGO license in Ethiopia.
 He was born in Mudula, Ethiopia, and graduated from Mudula High School in 2000.
 He attended Debub University where he received a degree in public health in 2004.
 Teddy has since also obtained a Master of Public Health degree from Debre Markos University.
 He has previously worked in the public and private sector including positions at Meserete Kristos Church Relief and Development Association as their health and HIV/AIDS officer, and then as health programs officer at Kissito Healthcare International.
 Teddy has significant experience in writing proposals, strategic planning, monitoring and evaluation and partnership negotiation.
 He is currently studying for his MBA.

 Leelework contributes strongly to the finance department.
 Her extensive experience includes years of work with the Relief and Development Association in various roles including Head Office Accountant in Addis Ababa, Project Accountant, and Child and Youth Development Program Auditor.
-Leelework has a BA in Accounting from Unity University and is currently completing a second degree in Business Administration Information Systems at Addis Ababa University School of Commerce.
+Leelework has a BA in Accounting from Unity University and BA degree in Business Administration Information Systems from Addis Ababa University School of Commerce.
+Leelework is currently completing an Association of Chartered Certified Accountants (ACCA) distance education program.

-Tigist became WEEMA's full-time financial officer in March 2014.
-She holds a Bachelor of Art Degree in Business Management from Hawassa University, prospective BA graduate of Sociology from Addis Ababa University and Diploma in Accounting from Africa Beza College.
-Tigist has over 12 years of accounting experience and grant writing for non-governmental organizations.
-She is passionate about serving the poor.
+Tigist became WEEMA's second full-time employee in March 2014.
+She holds a Bachelor of Art Degree in Business Management from Hawassa University, BA graduate of Sociology from Addis Ababa University and Diploma in Accounting from Africa Beza College.
+She is currently studying to obtain a Masters degree of Accounting and Finance from Admas University.
+Tigist has over 14 years of accounting experience and is passionate about serving the poor.
 Tigist brings a wealth of knowledge and experience and is a critical asset to the WEEMA team.

 HEALTH PROGRAM Manager